-These financial statements are the responsibility of the management of the Trust's Sponsor, Grayscale Investments, LLC.
-Our responsibility is to express an opinion on the Trust's financial statements based on our audit.
-We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) ("PCAOB") and are required to be independent with respect to the Trust in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+These financial statements are the responsibility of the Trust's management.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Trust in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
 We conducted our audit in accordance with the standards of the PCAOB.

 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
 Our audit included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audit also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audit provides a reasonable basis for our opinion.

-/s/ Friedman LLP
+/s/ KPMG LLP

-We have served as the Trust's auditor from 2015 through 2022.
+We have served as the Trust's auditor since 2024.

-New York, New York February 25, 2022
+New York, New York February 27, 2025